-The Express Entry subcategory of the SINP is aligned to the federal Express Entry system.
-The Express Entry system of Canada manages applications for immigration under the three economic immigration programs, which are the Federal Skilled Worker Program, Federal Skilled Trades Program and Canadian Experience Class.
-Almost all PNPs have at least one stream or category aligned to the Express Entry.
+The Express Entry sub-category is aligned to the federal Express Entry system.
+The Express Entry system of Canada manages applications for immigration under the three federal economic immigration programs of Canada, which are the Federal Skilled Worker Program, Federal Skilled Trades Program, and Canadian Experience Class.

-In order to receive an invitation under this subcategory, Express Entry candidates must submit an Expression of Interest to the SINP.
-If nominated, they will receive an additional 600 Comprehensive Ranking System score points that would guarantee them an invitation to apply for permanent residence in Canada in a subsequent Express Entry draw.
+To receive an invitation through SINP Express Entry sub category, candidates with a valid Express Entry profile must have also submitted an Expression of Interest to the SINP.
+If they receive a provincial nomination from Saskatchewan, they will have 600 additional Comprehensive Ranking System score points added to their total score.
+This would guarantee them an Invitation to Apply for permanent residence in Canada in a subsequent Express Entry draw.

 Occupations In Demand subcategory